 inducing an isomorphism in mod $p$ cohomology, where $\C$ is a small category and $F \colon \C \to \Top$ is some functor such that for each $c \in \C$, the composite $F(c) \to BG$ identifies $F(c)$ with the classifying space of a subgroup of $G$ up to homotopy.
 The decomposition most relevant here is the \emph{subgroup decomposition for the centric collection} \cite{Dwyer1997}.
 In this case, $\C = \O_p^c(G)$ is the full subcategory of the orbit category of $G$ on the $p$-centric subgroups, and $F(P) = \widetilde{B}P$ is an appropriate lifting to $\Top$ of the classifying space functor $B\colon \O_{p}^c(G) \to \hoTop$ to the homotopy category.
 For example, one can use $\widetilde{B}P = EG \times_G G/P$, the Borel construction applied to the orbit $G/P$ considered as a $G$-space \cite[Section 5.2]{BensonSmith2008}.

-When $\F$ is a saturated fusion system on a $p$-group, there may be no finite group with Sylow $p$-subgroup realizing the fusion in $\F$ (i.e. $\F$ may be exotic).
+On the other hand, if $\F$ is a saturated fusion system on a $p$-group $S$, there may be no finite group with Sylow $p$-subgroup $S$ realizing the fusion in $\F$ (i.e., $\F$ may be exotic).
 Consequently there is no longer an obvious lifting of the classifying space functor.
 As was noticed by Broto, Levi, and Oliver \cite[\S 2]{BrotoLeviOliver2003}, the Dwyer-Kan obstructions to such a lifting \cite{DwyerKan1992} are the same as the obstructions to the existence and uniqueness of a centric linking system $\L$ associated with $\F$.
 By a theorem of Chermak, these obstructions vanish \cite{Chermak2013}, and the $p$-completion $|\L|_p^\wedge$ is then regarded as a classifying space ``$B\F$'' for the fusion system.
 The subgroup decomposition in this context takes the form of a mod $p$ cohomology isomorphism $\hocolim_{\O(\F^c)} \widetilde{B} \to |\L|$, where $\widetilde{B}$ is the left homotopy Kan extension along the quotient functor $\tilde{\pi} \colon \L \to \O(\F^c)$ of the constant functor $\L \to *$ \cite[Proposition~III.5.29]{AschbacherKessarOliver2011}.